 That's a fair estimation from our experience, but remember that using certain features and pumping up the volume can affect battery life.
 For instance, if you're always using Spatial Audio, you can knock roughly an hour off the buds between charges.
 But should you run the AirPods Pro 2 buds dry, popping them in the case for just five minutes will get you about an hour's worth of playback.

-Compared to the competition, battery life here is strong but not quite class leading – Cambridge Audio's Melomania 1 Plus squeezes 9 hours out of its buds and pops an additional 36 hours into its case, for instance.
+Compared to the competition, battery life here is strong but not quite class-leading – Cambridge Audio's Melomania 1 Plus squeezes 9 hours out of its buds and pops an additional 36 hours into its case, for instance.

 More annoying is the decision to stick with a Lightning port for charging, though – with several Apple products, from MacBooks to iPads, now moving to the USB-C standard, the AirPods Pro 2 frustratingly gives you another reason to hold onto that proprietary cable a bit longer.
+Fortunately, it also supports wireless charging, so if you have a universal wireless charger, you'll be able to use the Pro 2 case with it.

 AirPods Pro 2: Competition